ricardobentin/burger/README.md

 # burger

 Burger is an application that where users can create a burger to eat.
-Once a burger is created it is placed in the "Burgers Read to be Eaten" section and the only option is to eat it.
+Once a burger is created it is placed in the "Burgers Ready to be Eaten" section and the only option is to eat it.
 Once the burger is eaten, it will be moved to the "Devoured Burgers" section.
+The data base will update in real-time for both creation and a state change to devoured.

 To get started, you can either go here: https://burger-rb.herokuapp.com/